Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

 • after the event (like replacing damaged emissions reduction equipment).

 We won't approve applications if the excess emissions are an indirect result of the event.
-For example, where your response to market changes caused by the natural disaster results in the excess.
+For example, where the responsible emitter's response to market changes caused by the natural disaster results in the excess.

-We must receive your exemption application by 31 October after the financial year you're seeking exemption for.
+We must receive exemption applications by 31 October after the relevant financial year.

-We may revoke an exemption declaration if your application contains false or misleading information.
+We may revoke an exemption declaration if the application contains false or misleading information.